gdanko/enpass/README.md

 * Specify columns to sort by for list and show operations
 * Filter by multiple logins (subtitles), titles, categories, or uuids using wildcards
 * Colorize output for JSON, YAML, list, and default views
+* Colors are defined centrally so all colorized outputs use the same color scheme
 * And more....

 ## Usage